Protocol Specification

 2.1 Fixed Supply: Eliminating Monetary Inflation

 GX Protocol establishes a permanent total supply of 1.25 trillion units.
 No mechanism exists to create additional units under any circumstances.
 This is enforced by protocol architecture, not by policy.
 The supply is fixed permanently at genesis.
+In the reference implementation, the supply ceiling is encoded in the smart-contract layer and the live administration console reads the circulating and allocated totals directly from the chain rather than from any editable record.

 This fixed supply eliminates monetary inflation caused by supply expansion.
 In fiat systems, continuous money creation steadily erodes purchasing power, functioning as a hidden tax on savers and wage earners.
 GX's fixed supply means that each unit's purchasing power is determined by real economic fundamentals - productivity, population, and resource availability - rather than arbitrary monetary policy decisions.